Area School Teachers' Collective Agreement

 • 3.3 Salary Payments

-• 3.3.1 Salaries shall be paid fortnightly by direct credit to the employee’s nominated bank account except that individual employees may on religious or ethical grounds apply in writing to the Secretary for Education to be paid by cheque.
+• 3.3.1 Salaries shall be paid fortnightly by direct credit to the employee’s nominated bank account.

 3.3.2 Payment for Work on a Public Holiday

-Where a teacher is required by their employer to work a Public Holiday they shall be entitled to be paid in accordance with s50 of the Holidays Act 2003.
+Where a teacher is asked by their employer to work a Public Holiday, and agrees to do so, they shall be entitled to be paid in accordance with s50 of the Holidays Act 2003.

 • 3.4 Units

-• 3.4.1 Boards of trustees will be entitled, in any one school year, to a number of units for the purposes of management, responsibility (which may include responsibility for curriculum), recruitment, retention and/or reward, generated by formula in the Area Schools Staffing Order.
+• 3.4.1 School boards will be entitled, in any one school year, to a number of units for the purposes of management, responsibility (which may include responsibility for curriculum), recruitment, retention and/or reward, generated by formula in the Area Schools Staffing Order.
 The employer, following consultation with its teaching staff, will determine the use of units.
 Up to 40% of the units may be allocated on a fixed term basis.

-3.4.2 Units are paid at the rate of $4,000 per annum and are additional salary regardless of the level of aggregation.
-From 28 January 2020 the rate of the unit shall increase to $5,000 per annum.
+3.4.2 Units are paid at the rate of $5,000 per annum.
 They are paid at the substantive rate (i.e. not divisible) to both full time and part time teachers.
 The only circumstance in which the units may be proportioned is in an approved full-time job share position.

 3.4.3 At the time of allocating a fixed term unit or units the employer shall specify either the period of time for which the teacher shall be entitled to that fixed term unit or units, or the particular assignment or task to be undertaken for which that fixed term unit or units has been allocated.